-On page three of the petition, Atrium provides a methodology to estimate the number of potential gamma knife cases in North Carolina and in the Eastern and Western portions of the state.
-The methodology grossly overstates the estimated gamma knife demand in North Carolina.
-The overstatement is in part driven by the petitioner's neglect to acknowledge that a portion of patients with each of the identified conditions will never receive treatment.
+- 1. The petitioner's neglect to acknowledge that a portion of patients with each of the identified conditions will never receive treatment.
 Therefore, applying the petitioner's "percent indicated for treatment" to the total prevalence of the identified conditions overstates the potential demand for gamma knife services.
-For example, if 50% of patients with benign tumors are ever treated and 50% of those treated are indicated for gamma knife treatment, then the percentage of patients indicated for gamma knife treatment is 50% 50% = 25%.
-In addition, in most of these conditions there is no clinical improvement seen for patients treated with gamma knife versus other linear accelerator-based SRS such as CyberKnife or linear accelerators equipped with SRS.
+For example, if 50% of patients with benign tumors are ever treated and 50% of those treated are indicated for gamma knife treatment, then the percentage of patients indicated for gamma knife treatment is 50% 50% = 25%. - 2.
+In most of these conditions there is no clinical improvement seen for patients treated with gamma knife versus other linac-based SRS such as CyberKnife or linear accelerators equipped with SRS.
 Therefore, the "percent indicated for gamma knife" would be more appropriately labeled "percent indicated for SRS".
-WFBH addresses each identified conditioned below: